blacklizard/gigabyte-z390-aorus-pro-wifi-hackintosh/README.md

 - IGPU in headless mode
 - App Store
 - Wake/Sleep
+- Restart
+- Shutdown
 - USB (Correct SS/HS speed)
 - All DP and HDMI port
 - Dual monitor from boot
+- Apple Music (iTunes)

 ##### Not Tested
 - DP Audio
-- Apple Music (iTunes)
-- Power Nap
 - Handoff
 - Airdrop
-- AirPlay
 - Continuity
-- Apple Music (iTunes)
-- FileVault
 - iMessage
 - Facetime
+- FileVault
+- Power Nap
+- AirPlay

 ##### Not Working
 - Built-in WiFi and Bluetooth.
 This will never work, dont even waste time here.
 If you absolutely need Bluetooth and WiFi, get the BCM94360CS2 card.
+- Netflix in Safari

 ### Caveat
 - If you're stuck at `About 2 minutes remaining` in installer, add `EmuVariableUefi.efi` to your USB efi and redo the installation